 - 14 hours of hand history review will show you many of your own mistakes.
-Take notes on these in your Poker Journal and make it a goal to correct these mistakes.
+Take notes on these in your Poker Journal (get my free 21-page Poker Journal here) and make it a goal to correct these mistakes.

 Steps of study for each one hour training session

 - Filter for hands at least a week old as you don’t want hands that you remember easily.
 Playback these filtered hands in the Reviewer.

 - For each hand, look at the opponent’s VPIP, PFR, RFI by position (Raise First-In) and Pre-Flop Limp and Limp/Call percentages to assign a range of hands he’s playing.
 This will get easier with time as you’ll learn the population tendencies of your opponents at your limits.
 If you’re debating between 18 or 20%, go with the lesser range as you want to make sure your plays are still profitable even if he’s playing at his tightest.

 - Enter his range in Flopzilla.
 Put your cards in the “Dead Cards” section to see what your equity is vs his range.